The IT Business is 80% Personal

 Every day, I heard tales of bad IT support.

-Speaking with business owners, office managers, receptionists, and anyone else who would talk to me I heard a lot of the same complaints – unfriendly technicians, unresponsiveness, and unprofessional attitudes.
+Speaking with business owners, office managers, receptionists, and anyone else who would talk to me, I heard many of the same complaints – unfriendly technicians, unresponsiveness, and unprofessional attitudes.
 It didn’t take me long to determine that the key to small business IT is customer service.

-Asking my clients to provide reviews allows me to stay in touch and gives me so much more.
+Asking my clients to provide reviews allows me to stay in touch and provides me with so much more.
 It’s a forum that tells me what our clients like and – more importantly – what they dislike.
-As our client base increases and the business grows, I’ve found that I could rely more and more on reviews to answer that most important of questions: “Are our clients happy?” – I’ve always felt that our true mission is to make our clients happy.
+As our client base has increased and the business continues to grow, I’ve found that I could rely more and more on reviews to answer that most important of questions: “Are our clients happy?” – I’ve always felt that our true mission is to make our clients happy.

-Responsiveness – I’ve always found that the best way to beat the competition is to answer the phone, reply to e-mails, and show up on time.
-The #1 complaint I hear when meeting potential clients is – “Our IT support doesn’t respond and it takes forever to get issues fixed”
+Responsiveness: I’ve always found that the best way to beat the competition is to answer the phone, reply to e-mails, and show up on time.
+The #1 complaint I hear when meeting potential clients is: “Our IT support doesn’t respond, and it takes forever to get issues fixed.”

-A Friendly & Personal Experience – It’s not difficult—friendly and personal sells!
+A Friendly & Personal Experience: It’s not difficult—friendly and personal sells!
 Every time.
-If you want to bring in new clients, be friendly!
+If you want to bring in new clients, be friendly.
 No one likes cranky techs, and crankiness is a chief complaint among staff members – being cranky keeps clients from asking for help when something breaks, and if they don’t want our help, we won’t keep them as clients.

-Trust – Above all else, the client must trust you to take care of their needs.
+Trust: Above all else, the client must trust you to take care of their needs.
 Establishing trust is complicated, but it starts with honesty and showing that you care about them and their business.
 In other words, be honest, own up to any mistakes, and offer advice based on what’s best for the client and not what’s best or easiest for you!

-We all know the saying: talk is cheap, but I feel that in order to truly provide a great customer experience you have to say it.
+We all know the saying: talk is cheap, but I feel that to provide a great customer experience truly, you have to talk about it.
 It is extremely important to me that every client and potential client understand that from top to bottom, we here at CLARK strive to provide them with nothing less than 5-Star Customer Service.
-We want our clients to speak up when we don’t hit that mark, that way we can take ownership of the issue and fix our own problems!
-That’s how you Walk the Talk.
+We want our clients to speak up when we don’t hit that mark, so we can take ownership of the issue and fix our own problems!

 We keep getting better at delivering 5-Star Customer Service because we want to get better!